sgtcoolguy/axway-open-docs/content/en/docs/appc/Titanium_SDK/Titanium_SDK_Getting_Started/Prerequisites/_index.md

 Minimum system memory requirements is 8GB of RAM.
 16GB is highly recommended.

-**Please ask your Confluence administrator to update the license for the [MultiExcerpt Plugin for Confluence 4+](https://plugins.atlassian.com/plugins/biz.artemissoftware.confluence.multiexcerpt.MultiExcerptMacro) .**
-**Admin Info: The error is: license VERSION\_MISMATCH**

 ### Operating System

 Titanium is supported on the following Operating Systems: